Skip to content

 • How long do you want your link to be accessible?
 Note that everything you adjust after sending the private link is accessible for the reader; it is the latest version of the dataset that is viewed when opening the link, not the version that was available when you’ve created the private link.

-• The 'purpose' and 'whom' fields are indicators for you to know who and for what you’ve created this private link.
+• The 'purpose' and 'whom' fields are indicators for you to know who and for what purpose you’ve created this private link.
 This can come in handy when you’ve created multiple, or when your dataset is restricted / under embargo.
 These fields are only informative fields specifically for you; they are not visible for those receiving the private link.

 • When you create a private link to send a dataset for peer review, you can check the checkbox at the end of the form to make sure your peer reviewers don’t see the authors nor the affiliation of the dataset.